tcltk/tcl/doc/markdown/return.md

 }
 ```

-Next, an example of using **return** to set the value returned by the procedure.
+Next, an example of using \fBreturn\fR to set the value returned by the procedure.

 ```
 proc returnX {} {return X}
 puts [returnX]    ;# prints "X"
 ```

-Next, a more complete example, using **return -code error** to report invalid arguments.
+Next, a more complete example, using \fBreturn -code error\fR to report invalid arguments.

 ```
 proc factorial {n} {